The Midland Railway crest

 A man sitting at a desk in the Midland Railway Study Centre reading room and looking at a document

-We are commonly asked asked how someone might begin to find out more about their local railway station - whether for personal interest or as part of more structured research.
+We are commonly asked how someone might begin to find out more about their local railway station - whether for personal interest or as part of more structured research.
 This led to the creation of our Researching Your Local Railway Station page, with some suggestions about what points might be addressed and where to turn for answers.
 The list is far from exhaustive and some suggestions may not apply to all stations (it doesn't actually have to be your "local" station of course!).
 If nothing else we hope it inspires and we look forward to helping you.

 A very long diagram detailing the track layout from Hendon to St. Pancras